 Golden Audubon Society: This group hosts family field trips monthly specifically designed for children.
 They provide the binoculars and field guides for the day.
 For those who want to stay close to home, they offer 3 hour bird watching walking tours along the greenbelt.

 Idaho Fish and Game: Among the many services provide by the Idaho Fish and Game, the have also created the Idaho Birding Trail, an interactive map with more than 175 sites and 2,000 miles of trial that lead you to the best of the best in bird viewing opportunities in Idaho.

-Ridge to Rivers: The foothills offer quick easy access to hiking, biking and jogging trials.
-While, you won't catch me running any of these, I will say some provide stellar views of the valley with the nightly sunsets.
+Ridge to Rivers: The foothills offer quick easy access to hiking, biking and jogging trials, some of which provide stellar views of the valley with the nightly sunsets.
 Check out this map and search for your dream trial whether that be an easy walk for the kids or a challenging hike that will get your heartbeat up and your legs wondering why you sat around all winter.

 MK Nature Center: The StreamWalk and Visitor Center provide a glimpse of Idaho's many landscapes and abundant wildlife.
 Underwater viewing windows along the stream walk give visitors a fish-eye view of the world.

 MeetUp:Meetup has hiking, dancing, and lots of socializing groups of nearly every interest area.
 Making new friends can be tough.
 Meetup makes it fun.